MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonpanel-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUE se la barra multifunzione padre ha un aspetto di Windows 7; in caso contrario, FALSE.
+TRUESe la barra multifunzione padre ha l'aspetto di Windows 7. in caso contrario, FALSE.

 ### <a name="remarks"></a>Osservazioni

-##  <a name="getvisibleelements"></a>CMFCRibbonPanel:: GetVisibleElements
+## <a name="cmfcribbonpanelgetvisibleelements"></a><a name="getvisibleelements"></a>CMFCRibbonPanel::GetVisibleElements

 Recupera una matrice di elementi visibili.